On Sale Now

 Memories of Barnsley is a quarterly magazine which looks back over Barnsley’s past, filled with history, photos and stories of old Barnsley.

-Barnsley Chronicle and other sources, it recounts the events that shaped the lives of our ancestors.
+With information researched from the Barnsley Chronicle and other sources, it recounts the events that shaped the lives of our ancestors.

 You can also have your own memories of Barnsley published on the magazine's Readers' Page, along with any photographs you send in.
-Click on the
+Click on the Contribute link if you'd like to submit photos or write an article for the magazine; your photos will even be shown in our online Gallery.

-photos or write an article for the magazine; your photos will even be shown in our online
+You can also have your own memories of Barnsley published on the magazine's Readers' Page, along with any photographs you send in.
+Click on the Contribute link if you'd like to submit photos or write an article for the magazine; your photos will even be shown in our online Gallery.

 The row of houses in the fore of this shot of Darfield has now been demolished, but the one just visible behind it can still be seen today and houses the Maurice Dobson Heritage Centre.